alexei-led/aws-mcp-server/docs/USAGE.md

 ## Getting Started

-You can run the AWS MCP Server using Docker (recommended) or Python.
+You can run the AWS MCP Server using Docker (recommended), uvx, or pip.

 ### Docker (Recommended)